Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--ssh` will force the update to occur over an SSH side channel rather than a Batch job.
 * `list` will list all pools in the Batch account
+* `nodes count` will count the node states within a pool
+    * `--poolid` will query the specified pool instead of the pool from the pool configuration file
 * `nodes del` will delete the specified node from the pool
     * `--all-start-task-failed` will delete all nodes in the start task failed state